 Wellington Eye Centre costs are similar to other laser vision correction services around New Zealand.
 We don’t think you should have to choose your surgical options based on price, so here at the Wellington Eye Centre, all laser vision correction services are the same price.
 So, no matter if it is SMILE, LASIK, LASIK Presbyond or PRK that you want or are best suited for, they are the same price.

-We charge $3380 per eye, that includes all the assessments required before the surgery, and all the follow up appointments required for up to twelve months after the surgery.
-If the cost is still a barrier, we have a standard offer of 12 months interest free finance through Gem Visa and Q Card.
+We charge $3480 per eye, that includes all the assessments required before the surgery, and all the follow up appointments required for up to twelve months after the surgery.
+If the cost is still a barrier, we offer extended interest-free finance options through Gem Visa and Q Card.
 Have a look at our handy surgery payback calculator to see how soon you can start saving money.

 Other Procedures and Appointments